MonoGame/MonoGame/Documentation/index.md

 This documentation helps you get started, providing overviews of key features and tools and a complete API reference.

 Please use the links at the top and left to navigate the documentation sections.

+## What is MonoGame exactly?

+MonoGame is a "bring your own tools" kind of framework, which means that it provides the building blocks to build your own engine and tools, but it isn't quite an engine itself.

+If you are expecting a scene editor (like Unity), MonoGame is not that.

+If you love coding and having a control over you game logic, MonoGame might be your jam.

 ## We Need Your Help!